Poikilos/integratoredu/README.md

 * improve form repopulation such as with express-forms, or flashify as per Jason Gelinas at https://stackoverflow.com/questions/10706588/how-do-i-repopulate-form-fields-after-validation-errors-with-express-form
 * Clicking create account followed by "I have an account..." leaves both the New and login subpanels open (each is only closed by clicking again on the same button)
 * fix callback for yaml.write so it can be used, instead of yaml.writeSync and req.session.notice.

-* (?)
+* (?) cache checking code during page load was not using hasOwnProperty but rather "!" operator -- this may be a problem even though 0 is never a year, month, or day.* (?)
 Reading incorrectly formatted YAML can crash app on line: yaml.readSync(item_path, "utf8"); -- for some reason bad (some kind of error flag that looks like an * (~) validate date by exploding by slash or hyphen, then adding zero padding.
 * (~) bootstrap nav isn't used correctly (subtags do not utilize the nav class) -- see https://v4-alpha.getbootstrap.com/components/navbar/
 * (~) Change section chooser from button to drop-down: https://www.w3schools.com/bootstrap/bootstrap_dropdowns.asp
 * (~ partially resolved by having section name have display name [friendly_section_names]) display_name should be saved in database, so that the invisibly enforced lowercase restriction doesn't make everyone's username appear as lowercase